In this article: Discover the best yoga poses for the Throat chakra and their benefits!

 When the chakra is underactive, it is said to be deficient.

 Signs of a deficient throat chakra include fear (particularly about speaking or about your personal truth), difficulty with expression, anxiety regarding communication, or physical manifestations such as mouth ulcers or earaches.

 10 Best Yoga Poses For Balancing The Throat Chakra

 Now that we know more about the fifth energy center and its function, let’s find out what are the best yoga poses for opening your throat chakra.

 1. Lion’s Breath – Simhasana

-To perform Lion’s Breath, you will first want to sit in a comfortable position on the floor or at your desk.
+To perform Lion’s Breath, sit in a comfortable position on the floor or at your desk.

 You should feel like a lion yawning as you breathe out – this is where the name of this exercise comes from!